duvalkp/random-commander/README.md

 # random-commander
-Simple client side webpage that retrieves a random commander from scryfall.com based on the colors chosen
+Simple webpage that retrieves a random commander from scryfall.com based on the colors chosen.
+Cards are requested completely client-side with a Javascript fetch.